tickcode/mongo_mongod/README.md

     mongod_repl_servers: []             # The hostname's of the server where the data should be replicated.
     mongod_repl_master: "localhost"     # The host which should act as the repl master during configuration.
     mongod_replset_name: rs0            # The name of the replica set.
+    mongod_secrete_keyfile: "secret"    # Your secrete keyfile to be used.

 Examples